 - Implementation Services from your VAR or CSP

-Update from 04/20/2017: Determining how much an ERP implementation cost your organization can be a tricky affair.
-This is because no two implementations are the same.
-The type of system you want, size of your organization, functionality required, user access levels and other factors will all affect the cost.
+Determining how much an ERP implementation will cost your organization can be a tricky affair.
+Manufacturers typically have higher software and implementation costs than a distributor.
+Even make-to-order vs. repetitive manufacturing can impact costs.
+Professional services vs. Field Services is another example of an industry that can expect higher ERP overall costs and depend on the complexity of their customer demands.
+In addition, no implementations are the same.
+The type of system you want, size of your organization, the functionality required, user access levels, and other factors will all affect the cost.

 How Much Does it Cost?

-The cost of implementing an ERP varies greatly depending on the type of business, country, etc. Here is an estimation of the cost annually by business size:
+The cost of implementing an ERP varies greatly depending on the type of business, country, etc. Here is an estimation of the implementation costs by business size:

 - Small businesses: $10,000 - $150,000